pranavrc/self/README.md

 Now I'm 17, I'm generally happy, but the talented, bright kid in class depresses me.
 I hang out with friends, have mundane fun for catharsis, and gratify my sadness away. *The world is one happy moment away from being blissful again*.

 Now I'm 21, and I've grown fairly resistant to sadness by learning to focus on my upsides and drowning it in self-absorption.
-Let's say I see a jacked up guy at the gym, which causes woe.
+I run into a jacked athlete at a marathon, and that causes woe.
 I tell myself I'm good at other things and that I'm unique.
 Or maybe I tell myself that my problems are petty in the larger picture. *The world is the oyster of my rationality*.

 Ironically, though the 10-year old did not have maturity of expression, he had a healthier ego.
 The 17- and 21-year olds just ran away from their Selves.